Foundation Year (Year 0):

 Applicants should have five GCSEs including English Language (or Welsh First Language), Mathematics* and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England) plus 112 points from at least 3 A levels (or equivalent).
 Typical offers may include:

-- 112 points from at least three A levels to include a grade C at Biology, and a grade C preferably in Food Technology or Chemistry, but another Science will be considered (acceptable Sciences - IT, Maths, Physics, and Environmental Science); Welsh Baccalaureate Advanced Diploma considered as the third subject
+- 112 points from at least three A levels to include a grade C at Biology, and a grade C preferably in Food Technology or Chemistry, but another Science will be considered (acceptable Sciences - IT, Maths, Physics, and Environmental Science); Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject

 - QCF BTEC Extended Diploma in Science (covering Biology and Chemistry) Distinction Merit Merit